DigitaleDeltaOrg/dd-eco-api/README.md

 The DD-ECO-API v2.0 specification is written in [OpenAPI](https://www.openapis.org/) version 3.0.1.
 This makes viewing and interpreting the specification easier.
 It also opens the doors to more documentation- and code-generator tools.

-v2.0 ia an extension of v1.0.
+v2.0 is an extension of v1.0.
 The new features are entirely optional.

 A minimal implementation of the DD-ECO-API can be viewed [here](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/DigitaleDeltaOrg/dd-eco-api/main/OpenAPI/minimal.json).